Pranjal-Tripathi-01/AWS/Glue/Readme.md

 ## Project Description

 1. CSV files from local is uploaded to S3 bucket.
+2. (sample_data.csv have 120 rows and sample_data2.csv have 7 rows)
-2. Crawler is setup for S3.
+3. Crawler is setup for S3.
-3. Data is read through spark glue context.
+4. Data is read through spark glue context.
-4. Data is transformed and loaded back into S3.
+5. Data is transformed and loaded back into S3.

 ## Resources:
 1. AWS